Review articles on this site earn small revenue from purchasing products through affiliate links.

 What does UL packing look like for masters?
 05 Tips for good packing and how to choose a smart backpack

-So, the " Outdoor Gearzine Trailhead Presents Arai Yusuke Packing Course 2016" was planned to ask experts about packing tips that are difficult for beginners to find the right answer.
-For this reason, the fifth installment of the summary video series will be about "packing" and "backpacks."
+Outdoor Gearzine Trailhead was planned to ask an expert for tips on packing, which can be difficult for beginners to find the right answer for.
+So , in the fifth video summary series, we will be talking about "packing" and "backpacks."

-To put it simply, this story is actually more practical than a textbook-like systematic knowledge of packing, but rather a very practical method for UL hiking.
-This is a wealth of valuable know-how that you don't usually hear.
+First of all, I should point out that what I've been talking about today is not a systematic textbook-style packing knowledge, but rather a very practical method for UL hiking.
+This is also a lot of valuable know-how that you don't usually hear about

 As always, this is an opinion based on Arai's experience, so rather than just accepting each of the conclusions, please enjoy it through the filters of individuals' wise judgment and broad minds.